HalahRaadSalih/g16-movie-search-app/readme.md

 This is the repo for the unit-02 angularJS assignment.

+###Features

 - TDD with Angular
 - [OMBD API](http://www.omdbapi.com/)
+- ngRoute
+- $http service
+- search for movies based on titles
+- access a movie
+- still be able to search a movie even if you're in the one movie route

+### Necessary Links
 - URL to search for movies

 	```